-Give your body good nutrition with a traditional Mediterranean diet plan and foods that lower blood sugar!
+Give your body good nutrition with a traditional Mediterranean diet plan and foods that lower blood sugar.
 What IS the Mediterranean diet?

 Fish is a key component to this cooking but also some red meat including goat, lamb, chicken, pork and beef, lots of fresh vegetables and fruits, whole grains, olive oil, pasta, raw nuts, seeds, cultured dairy products and local cheeses, especially goat cheese.
-The important thing is it is local to the region.
-What is grown there?

 There ARE common components that at least traditionally (before the spread of westernized fast foods) are part of all Mediterranean cuisine.
 The traditional Mediterranean diet is a high fiber diet and one that incorporates far more whole grains, legumes and plant oils (olive oil) than the typical American diet.

 I live with my family in Northern California in a temperate climate similar to Italy so we are able to grow lots of our own food and wine grapes.
 Early in the last century Italian immigrants moved here and started planting grapes which was the beginning of California's wine growing.
 We even raised our own meat, beef and lamb for a few years and still have chickens and bees.
-We've been eating a traditional Mediterranean diet for many years but didn't think about it in that way.
-We were just drawn to the idea of being able to grow our own food and work outdoors.
+Buying locally grown meat is very expensive but we have cut down on how much meat we eat so it doesn't really add much to our budget to at least buy grass fed meat.

 People living around the Mediterranean naturally look to the sea for their protein needs and fish is the number one omega 3 food!
 This means it is loaded with omega 3 fatty acids and it promotes good health in many ways including the efficient burning of fat.
+Most of us don't live near the ocean but it's possible to buy frozen and canned fish.

-In fact, the traditional Mediterranean diet is rich in lots of omega 3 foods (olive oil, nuts, seeds, avocado, fish) which are foods that lower blood sugar.
-Omega 3 foods support balanced blood sugar as well as help you to burn fat.
-Omega 3 foods are essential for good weight control and good health.
+In fact, the traditional Mediterranean diet is rich in lots of omega 3 foods (olive oil, nuts, seeds, avocado, fish) which are the foods that lower blood sugar.

-Red wine, as you probably know by now because everybody you know who drinks wine has told you, has antioxidants in it and when you drink it in moderation (one 5 oz. glass for a woman and 2 for a man,) it's good for you!
-And it does seem to make food taste better and your company even more interesting.
-Always a good thing.
+Red wine, as you probably know by now because everybody you know who drinks wine has told you, has antioxidants in it and when you drink it in moderation (one 5 oz. glass for a woman and two glasses for a man,) it's good for you!
+And it does seem to make food taste better and your company even more interesting to have an occasional glass of wine with a meal.

 A meal becomes a time to celebrate the day and being with your friends and family!
 What could be better?
 This is a healthy diet plan that is more about intuitive eating (listening to your body) than obsessing about calories.
-If your new way of eating is to be a permanent lifestyle, everything about your eating experience needs to be a pleasure not a time of worry and calculation.
+If your new way of eating is to be a permanent lifestyle, everything about your eating experience needs to be a pleasure not a time of worry and too much calculation.

 Even though there are many countries with different cultures along the Mediterranean Sea they share these common traditions of eating.
 When you share wine with your family in a convivial atmosphere you tend to savor the food and eat more slowly.
-Often the biggest meal of the day is lunch which means using those calories the rest of the day and eating lightly at dinner.
-Wow.
+The biggest meal of the day is lunch which means using those calories the rest of the day and eating lightly at dinner.
 The pounds can melt off.
-This is great for your metabolism when you are physically active the rest of the day.
+This is great for your metabolism especially when you are physically active the rest of the day.

 Is it possible to eat your biggest meal at lunchtime?
 It's a great time to meet friends at a café or take your lunches to a park.
 Another very important factor is the mood we bring to the table.
 No eating while standing up in the kitchen!
 In fact, just eating outdoors makes eating more fun.
 At least make one of the day's meals special in some way whether it's candles, wine or just sharing foods with others.